utdata/icj-class/final/final.md

 The layout should have:

 - Two columns that stack on mobile but become two columns at `sm` and wider.
+You can adjust widths as the pages gets wider.
 - In those two columns, you should have (all from data provided):
   - Photo of the band member
   - Headline of their name
-  - Bio information (birthdate, etc.)
+  - All the bio information (birthdate, etc.)
-  - Narrative about the member
+  - Narrative about the member.
+(See note in Members data below.)

 You can design or organize the above however you wish.